 Looking at pictures of the house on Linwood was too much for Stacie McKinney.

 The images, before and after photos, showed the “labor of love” it was to restore the duplex — the only home the now-45-year-old has ever owned.
-The house, on a tree-lined stretch near Detroit’s Martin Park, was gutted when McKinney bought it in 2010 and, with help from a relative, she began restoring the downstairs flat while living in the top.
-She installed a new roof, electrical, plumbing, furnaces, hot water tanks, and sprang for additional luxuries like a wall-mounted fireplace.
+Located on a tree-lined stretch near Detroit’s Martin Park, the house was gutted when McKinney bought it in 2010.
+With help from a relative, she restored the downstairs flat while living in the top, installing a new roof, electrical, plumbing, furnaces, hot water tanks and additional luxuries, like a wall-mounted fireplace.

 For McKinney, homeownership represented “stability” and “a sense of pride.”
 Her plan was to rehab her unit with the income generated from renting out the downstairs.